 That’s a mild administrative inconvenience in a bull market.
 But being a forced seller in the trough of a bear market is a disaster.

 Your whole financial set-up should be designed so that you’re never a forced seller of risk assets in a bear market.
-If you are unclear on this point, tattoo it on the inside of your eyelids.

 Review your asset allocation